mokolabs/styler/README.markdown

 Styler
 ======

-Styler is a plugin which makes it easier to load stylesheets for your Rails application.
+Styler is a Rails plugin which makes it easier to include stylesheets.
 That way, you can think less about stylesheet configuration and more about styling.

 Styler works by replacing `stylesheet_link_tag`, the default stylesheet tag helper for Rails, with an improved helper called `stylesheets`.